Fact: there’s some promising research suggesting that black cohosh regulates hormones and support ovulation in women with PCOS.

 Okay, now that you have an overview of what black cohosh has to offer, you might be wondering how to use it.

 How much black cohosh should I take for fertility?

-- The dosage that was used in the PCOS study that I mentioned earlier.
-The women in that study were given 20 mg of black cohosh.
-Some sources state that the women took it twice a day, for a total of 40mg per day.
-Another source doesn’t state whether it was once or twice a day.
+- While researching this article, I found conflicting versions of the black cohosh study cited above.
+One version stated that the women took 20mg, twice a day (total of 40mg per day).
+Another source didn’t state whether it was once or twice a day.
 So it could have been anywhere from 20 to 40mg per day.

-As for which form to take, the two best options are capsules or tincture.
+As for which form to take, black cohosh is available in capsules or tincture.